 Below are pictures showing the installation of our Type C cavity drainage system.

 The importance of servicing your basement sump and pump units

 Having invested in a basement waterproofing system to keep the basement dry people expect the sump pump units to work day in and day out with the minimum amount of hassle.
 The waterproofing systems used by Timberwise are designed to be serviced annually to keep them operating with the minimum of hassle.
 The sump and pump units benefit from easy to remove lids that allow easy access to the pumps and the perimeter drainage channel features inspection ports that allow the system to be ‘flushed’ clean.
 An annual ‘Clean and Check’ with the Basement Sump and Pump Co also tests and alarm system that may be fitted to give peace of mind that should there be a problem the alarm will sound.

 Need the advice of a specialist to make your basement dry?

-Timberwise have been keeping dampness at bay for over 45 years and are specialists in basement waterproofing.
-To speak to one of our qualified waterproofing surveyors or to arrange a survey with one of our team call 0800 288 8660 to speak to you local office or complete our on-line survey request form.
+Timberwise have been keeping dampness at bay for over 50 years, and are specialists in basement waterproofing.
+To speak to one of our qualified waterproofing surveyors or to arrange a survey with one of our Welsh, Scottish, or English team members call 0800 288 8660 or complete our on-line survey request form to speak to your local office.